rudaondo/Kie-Workbench-Docker/README.md

 ## Kie-Workbench Console

 Kie Workbench  console will be available on the url http://localhost:8080/kie-workbench of the container.
-The admin user is `kieserver` and the key `kieadmin`.
+The admin user is `kieadmin` and the key `kiepassword`.